BrianDanaher1/FosterCare_Project/README.md

 # Factor Analysis
-Most important factors in determining success of child's cases in foster care system (higher success = higher likelyhood of being provided for properly and exiting system).
-This was discovered via a random forest model in R, and plotted in ggplot2.
+After building the feature engineering R program to calculate the "weight" of each case, the next step was to determine the most influential factors of the success of child's cases in foster care system (higher success = higher likelyhood of being provided for properly and exiting system).
+Our success factor was used as the characteristic to be predicted, based off of various other details about the child's case, their caregivers, location, etc.  The result was discovered via a random forest model in R, and plotted in ggplot2.

+Influencing factors: </br>
+1) Case Duration: actual duration of case, in days, from case begin date to case end date </br>
+2) Age: age of child during associated case (estimated with MM/YYYY) </br>
+3) CareAge: age of caregiver (estimated with MM/YYYY) </br>
+4) NumParticipants: number of people involved in case (parents, caregivers, other children, relatives, etc) </br>
+5) PerCapIncome: income per capita of associated case zip code </br>
+6) MedHousIncome: median household income
+7) NumCaregivers: number of caregivers in case
+8) VC: violent crime rate
+9) ZipDens: density of zip code per square mile
+10) ZipCount: number of other cases in same zip code as case
+11) AvgHome: average cost of a house in area
+12) PC: property crime rate
+13) Zip: zip code where case took place
+14) PercUnder18: percent of population in zip under 18
+15) LowBirthWeight: rate of low birth weights in zip
+16) InfantMortRate: rate of infant mortality in zip
+17) JuvDelinquency: rate of junvinile delinquency in zip
+18) ProbZip: a factor we created to track the most densely packed zip codes in terms of cases

 ![Influences](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/Influences_Inc_CrimeData.png) </br>

-This plot here also incorporates the use of the crime data, which was created by another team member.
+This plot here also incorporates the use of the crime/financial data, which was created by another team member.
 It included financial and crime statistics for about 60 of the most populated zip codes in the data set.
+Turns out that this was fairly important in the first 5 influences. </br>

 # Decision Tree
 I used a number of different decision trees in an attempt to gain more insight out of the data.
 However, most of the results were self-explanatory.
 For example, below, we can see that a lower Rank usually results in a higher Weight.
 This makes sense because Rank was based off of the success of a child's final case.
 A lower Rank means a less successful case result, so the child would most likely have a higher Weight for their entire case as well.

 ![DecTree](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/dectree_WEIGHT_RANK.png) </br>

 # Neural Network
 The neural network was used to assess the capability of machine learning models to accurately predict the "success" of a case (the "Weight" feature that we engineered earlier).
-This model below also includes the crime data.
+This model below also includes the crime data; it was actually created solely to test if there was enough data in our statistical analysis / machine learning dataframe "all_numbers", to determine if more data was needed to make a more accurate prediction.
+To our surprise, this was extremely accurate, so I did not need to source out any additional details beyond what I had.

 ![NeuralNet](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/Neural_with_Crime.PNG) </br>